Dr Cathy Chou - Head Veterinarian (also speaks Mandarin)

 Cathy graduated from Massey University in New Zealand in 2008.
 She worked in small animal practice in Auckland for 2 years before moving across to Melbourne to join the Manningham team in 2010.

 Cathy enjoys all aspect of veterinary medicine, in particular all things involving cats, and has completed a course in feline medicine in 2012.
 She regularly attends seminars and conferences to keep up to date with veterinary medicine.

 Outside of work, Cathy loves to spend time with her family – husband, children Joshua and Caitlyn, and Kiki, the longhaired moggy with multiple personality!

-Cathy is available for consultations on Tuesday and Fridays.
+Cathy is available for consultations on Mondays, Thursdays and Fridays.

 Dr Stacy Tay - Veterinarian

 Stacy is our full time veterinarian and since joining the Manningham Vet Clinic family at the end of 2015 she has developed strong bonds with our patients and clients.